Estimate Time8 min

 Both bond mutual funds and bond ETFs can provide exposure to a variety of markets, sectors, maturities, and credit qualities.

 Their tax treatment is similar too, although ETFs can have a tax advantage when it comes to capital gains as they are able to minimize capital gains distributions through the creation and redemption mechanism.
 When it comes to individual bonds, you generally pay income taxes on interest received at ordinary income rates, unless the bond is tax-exempt, but you don’t pay capital gains taxes unless you sell the bond before maturity at a profit.
-With a bond ETF or fund, you will likely pay both income taxes on interest paid when you sell units of a fund, typically through a monthly dividend (e.g., a fund distribution), and capital gains if they are paid out, typically through an annual dividend (e.g., a fund distribution).
+With a bond ETF or Fund, you will likely be required to pay income taxes on interest received, typically through a monthly dividend (e.g., a fund distribution), at ordinary income tax rates, unless the ETF or Fund is focused on investing in municipal bonds.
+Furthermore, you may need to pay capital gains taxes on any capital gain accumulated at the time of sale and any capital gains paid out by the fund over your holding period, typically through an annual dividend (e.g., a fund distribution).

 However, there are some differences.
 Whereas a bond mutual fund’s price is set at the end-of-day market price, a bond ETF is bought or sold at the intraday market price, which may be different than the ETF's net asset value (NAV).3